DigiScore/digiscore.github.io/pages/jess+.md

 The sense of being part of a network is primarily responsible for the affectual connections with the musicians.
 It reaches out and draws in relationships through the following aspects, and in doing so shifts the “sense ratios” and “patterns of perception steadily and without any resistance” (McLuhan, 1964):

+- 3-D movement of the robot arm (inducing affectual, empathetic and symbolic responses)
+- agental persona of the robot arm (a sort of postive and affirming anthropomorphisation welcoming the system into the ensemble as an equal)
+- memories and trust embedded into the behaviour of the AI through long-term agile dev process
+- autonomus and ensemble behaviours chosen by the AI

 **Goal**